-On May 9, 2019, the Company announced a binding term sheet with Zenabis Global Inc. ("Zenabis"), which will see the two companies work collaboratively to bring cannabis oils to market.
+On May 9, 2019, the Company announced a binding term sheet with Zenabis Global Inc. ("Zenabis"), in which the two companies commit to work collaboratively to bring cannabis oils to market.
 Purefarma will provide both toll extraction and custom formulation services to Zenabis.
-The initial Agreements will see Zenabis deliver a minimum of 500 kg of dried flower and trim to Heritage, and in return Heritage will supply Zenabis with a minimum of 150 kg of Cannabidiol (CBD) or Tetrahydrocannabinol (THC) extracted distillate, both to be delivered by the end of calendar 2019.
+The initial Agreements will see Zenabis deliver a minimum of 500 kg of dried flower and trim to Heritage, and in return Heritage will supply Zenabis with a minimum of 150 kg of Cannabidiol (CBD) or Tetrahydrocannabinol (THC) extracted distillate, both to be delivered by the end of the calendar year, 2019.

 On May 10, 2019, the Company announced the exercise of its option to acquire the 122,000 square foot CannaCure facility located at 333 Jarvis Street in Fort Erie, Ontario for a purchase price of \$2,200,000.
-The purchase price will be funded with proceeds on hand.
+The transaction closed on June 28, 2019 and was funded with proceeds on hand.